 Your award certificate is a unique and valuable document, which should be carefully preserved by its recipient.
 The loss or destruction of a certificate is a serious matter and a duplicate will only be issued at the discretion of the University of the Highlands and Islands.
 The university reserves the right not to issue a duplicate.

 Under no circumstances will the University issue additional copies or duplicate certificates to any applicant who is holding an original certificate.
 An additional duplicate certificate will not be issued where a previous duplicate certificate has already been issued.

 Students can apply for a replacement certificate by requesting an application form from the Student Records Office SRO@uhi.ac.uk.
-An administration charge of £35 (incl VAT) will apply to the processing of the application.
-Payment can be made online at www.uhi.ac.uk/en/payments/certificates or by cheque, made payable to the University of the Highlands and Islands.
+An administration charge of £35 (incl VAT) will apply to the processing of the application, from 1 January 2019 a postal charge of £8.50 will apply to addresses outside of the UK.
+Payment can be made online or by cheque, made payable to the University of the Highlands and Islands.

 * From 1st January 2019 requests for additional documentation to be posted to addresses outside of the UK will incur a charge of £8.50